micwik/ArnLib/doc/Install.md

-If you only want to check the library examples without installing something, you can set the LD_LIBRARY_PATH to the lib directory of your local build.
+If you only want to check the library examples without installing something, you can set the LD_LIBRARY_PATH to the lib directory of your local build. it's also possible to compile the sources together by ArnLibCompile (see Using ArnLib below).

 The examples is built this way:
 > cd examples/ArnDemoChat <Br>